revbayes/revbayes.github.io/tutorials/sse/bisse.md

 > for solitary lineages (`speciation[2]`)?
 {:.instruction}

-{% aside Compare the Rate Estimates %}
+{% aside Compare the rate estimates %}
 Compare the rates estimated when the activity time is the focal character versus when solitariness is the dependent character.
 You can do this by opening _both_ files in the same tracer window.
 If you managed to give all the parameters the same name, it is possible to compare the estimates in the Tracer window by highlighting both files.